MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-manage-connections.md

 ## Background on data connections
 Most Power Apps apps use external information called **Data Sources** that is stored in cloud services.
 A common example is a table in an Excel file stored in OneDrive for Business.
 Apps are able to access these data sources by using **Connections**.

-The commonest type of data source is the table, which you can use to retrieve and store information.
+The most common type of data source is the table, which you can use to retrieve and store information.
 You can use connections to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which can be stored in cloud services like OneDrive for Business, DropBox, SQL Server, etc.

 There are other kinds of data sources that are not tables, such as email, calendars, twitter, and notifications.